Counseling & Consulting

 Heather Gonzales, LPC

-As an adult adoptee, I am especially interested in working with non-traditional families (including fellow adoptees, kinship or fostered people, and those who may have lost a parent due to death, divorce, deportation, or other separation), as well as those looking for help parenting children and teens with unique needs related to these experiences.
-Adoptees and their families frequently fall into this unique needs category— including, but not limited to trauma, grief, adverse childhood experiences, attachment injury, relinquishment/removal, identity, relationship issues, and reunion.
-I have spent the past seven years working to specialize in serving the adoption community and am dedicated to supporting healthy family relationships and building bridges toward better communication for couples, families, and parent-child dynamics affected by these difficult experiences.
-I have a strong commitment to self-education, reading and studying extensively on these topics in addition to my formal training, and have used this passion to offer adoption competent counseling.
-This education is enhanced and guided by my personal lived experience, my own work toward healing, my active participation within the adoption community, and years of listening and supporting other adopted, fostered, and kinshipped people of all ages, as well as their families.
+I have spent over 10 years processing my own experiences and working to specialize in serving the adoption/ AFK community as a whole and all the diversity found with in it.
+I have a strong commitment to self-education, reading and studying extensively on these topics in addition to my formal training.
+This education is enhanced and guided by my personal lived experience, my own work toward healing, my active participation within the adoption community since 2015, and years of listening and supporting other adopted, fostered, and kinshipped people of all ages, as well as their families.

 See more about Heather Gonzales, LPC